ThatsNiceGuy/thatsniceguy.github.io/README.md

 ### Completion
 - [x] Basic page style
+- [ ] Move to using CSS files instead of inline CSS
 - [ ] Add more social links
 - [ ] Custom fonts instead of the plain text
 - [ ] Mobile formatting